dennyabrain/dennyabrain/README.md

 ### Hey 👋

-- Co Founder and Tech Lead at [Tattle](https://tattle.co.in/)
+- Co Founder and Tech Lead at Tattle [[website](https://tattle.co.in/) | [github](https://github.com/tattle-made/)]
-- We build  tools and  datasets to understand and respond to inaccurate and harmful content.
+- We build open source tools and open datasets to understand and respond to inaccurate and harmful content.